92kns/image-processing-flask/README.md

 # Image Processing Server
 ~~Note: Presently, the application is deployed to google cloud compute engine [LINK] (disclaimer: still learning how to do this properly!).
 Alternate [LINK] if that one doesn't work~~
-Taken down

-**It some times times-out.
+~~**It some times times-out.
 Not entirely sure why yet.
 If that happens to you with BOTH links, try it on another device or wait patiently please?!
-Or come back maybe an hour later!**
+Or come back maybe an hour later!**~~

+I've taken it down

 ## Welcome!